SameerChaurasia/age_calci/README.md

 # agecalci

 An app with which you can get your age in years, months,days...
-And also your next birthday.
+And also your next birthday date.

 ## Getting Started